soveda/Tapegrade/README.md

 * Mono input only
 * Stereo image is generated internally
 * Audio-rate modulation supported on Audio In 2
+* Pulse inputs can be clocked or triggered rhythmically
+* CV outputs operate independently from the audio path
 * Optimised for Workshop Computer hardware